meanie/angular-form-controls/README.md

 ## Installation

-You can install this package using `npm`.
+You can install this package using `npm`:

 ```shell
 npm install meanie-angular-form-controls --save